sanasdh/Project-2/README.md

 1. Improve the user experience:
   1. Add socket.io for live chat, and better customer service
   2. Add username in the reviews
-  3. Add the wichlist button in the "show.ejs", so the user don't need to go to detal page
+  3. Add the wichlist button in the "show.ejs", so the user don't need to go to detail page
 2. Improve the CSS/ Design aspect:
   1. Change the font
   2. Make the website responsive